PavanRangani/docs/docs/prd/gifting/browse-gift.md

 Mockup

-- Whenj there is [no records available](https://drive.google.com/file/d/1PfIMdIhULRm1XCeIZyELfl7KNMlTE-c7/view), show this message.
+- When there is [no records available](https://drive.google.com/file/d/1PfIMdIhULRm1XCeIZyELfl7KNMlTE-c7/view), show this message.
 - In [Given tab](https://drive.google.com/file/d/1BAPUBLstRiZC0GmeQbb5az_Y4fshEJ_e/view), records are shown in Group by of Recipient
 - In [Received tab](https://drive.google.com/file/d/1rbShyhlD0PKYHXZEWhImg3mzOkRtm23l/view), records are shown in Group by of Giftor
 - Groups are sorted on name in ascending order